 A range of options make it simple to get people using Konnective.
 Onboarding methods cater for all user types whether they have a corporate email address or not.

-Konnective was recently featured on SBS TV's Small Business Secrets program.
+Konnective was featured on SBS TV's Small Business Secrets program.

 It charts Konnective's progress from working with schools through to our work with major companies and brands to help them communicate and engage with employees.